-Торіс Main Ideas

-1. Stone Ages A. Paleolithic Age (Old Stone Age)
+1. Stone Ages A. Paleolithic Age (Old Stone Age)Out of Africa Theory:

-• Out of Africa Theory:
+Out of Milea Theory.

-• Characteristics:
+Characteristics:

-B. Neolithic Age (New Stone Age)Agriculture:
+B. Neolithic Age (New Stone Age)

+Agriculture:

-• What was the result:
+What was the result:

-• Characteristics:
+Characteristics:

-• Pastoralism:
+Pastoralism:

-2. Rise and Fall of Civilizations A. What is the:1st Wave:
+2. Rise and Fall of Civilizations A. What is the:

+or Givinzations • 1st Wave:

 • 2nd Wave:

-B. Common Characteristics of 1st and 2nd wave civilizations 1 - Urban focus/urbanization:
+B. Common Characteristics of 1st and 2nd wave civilizations

+• 1 - Urban focus/urbanization:

 • 2 - Social Hierarchy:

 • 3 - Patriarchy:

 • 4 - Centralization:

 • 5 - Emphasis on Trade:

 • 6 - Infrastructure/Monumental Architecture: 4.
 Why do Empires Collapse?
 A. What are common reasons early empires/dynasties/civilizations fall?

-Challenge Questions | Answer the following questions using specific details and complete sentences unless specified.
-You must use the linked PPT on Canvas to complete.
+Challenge Question linked PPT ns Answer the following questions using specific details and complete sentences unless specified.
+You must use the